Comparison of Private Housing, Mobile Home Lot Rental, Public and Subsidized Housing Unlawful Detainer (Eviction) Action

 Notice required in all cases.
 Tenant has right to correct problem.
 Landlord must give a warning notice before the termination notice.

-Notice required in all cases
+Notice required in all cases under regulations.

 Cause